×

 When we asked people living in Panama what life is like and how people spend their time, they said:

-"Priorities start with family, extended family, family friends, other friends, socializing, sports, all other non-work related activities, and finally: work," said one expat living in Panama City, Panama.
+"Priorities start with family, extended family, family friends, other friends, socializing, sports, all other non-work related activities, and finally: work," wrote one member in Panama City.

 View More Answers